tespin/banned-prison-book-api/README.md

 ## Banned Prison Books

-This is a project for discovering books banned in your state's prison system.
+Discover texts banned in your state's prison system.

 ### To Do